Indications for: ZEPATIER

 <18yrs: not established.

 Moderate or severe hepatic impairment.
+Prior history of hepatic decompensation due to the risk of hepatic decompensation.
 Concomitant OATP1B1/3 inhibitors (eg, atazanavir, darunavir, lopinavir, saquinavir, tipranavir, cyclosporine), strong CYP3A4 inducers (eg, phenytoin, carbamazepine, rifampin, St. John’s wort), efavirenz.
 When coadministered with ribavirin, its contraindications also apply to this combination regimen (eg, Pregnancy Cat.X).

 Risk of HBV reactivation in patients coinfected with HCV/HBV.
 Test all patients for HBV infection by measuring HBsAg and anti-HBc; if positive serologic evidence, monitor for hepatitis flare or HBV reactivation during and at post-treatment follow-up; treat if clinically indicated.
 HCV genotype 1a: test for presence of virus with NS5A resistance-associated polymorphisms prior to initiation.
 Monitor hepatic function prior to initiation, at Week 8, and as clinically indicated; perform additional testing at Week 12 for patients receiving 16 weeks of therapy.
-Consider discontinuing if ALT persistently >10XULN.
+Consider discontinuing if ALT persistently >10×ULN.
 Discontinue if ALT elevation is accompanied with liver inflammation or increasing conjugated bilirubin, alkaline phosphatase, or INR.
+Risk of hepatic decompensation/failure in those with evidence of advanced liver disease; monitor and discontinue if develops.
 Liver transplant.
 Pregnancy.
 Nursing mothers.

 HCV NS5A inhibitor + HCV NS3/4A protease inhibitor.